The County Council is responsible for adopting the laws of the County. The legislative process follows a monthly schedule.

 - FINAL CONSIDERATION

 All legislation which was introduced on the first Monday of the previous month is brought before the Council for the third reading and a vote, or it can be tabled.
 Before voting on legislation, the Council can amend it by a majority vote.
-The life of a bill is 65 days from the date it is introduced; 95 days if the Council votes to extend.
+The initial life of a bill is 70 days from the date it is introduced.
+The Council may vote to extend the life of a bill up to two times, for 35 days with each extension.
 A resolution can be tabled indefinitely.

 Resolutions are adopted with an affirmative vote of the Council.
 Bills approved by the Council must be sent to the County Executive within three days for signature.
 Upon receipt, the Executive has 10 days either to sign or veto the bill.
 If the Executive takes no action, the bill becomes law.
 Most laws go into effect 61 days after enactment.
 An emergency law goes into effect upon enactment.